(Venezuelan shredded beef with beans, rice and plantains)

 - Heat the oil in in a skillet over medium-high flame.
 Sear the meat on both sides to brown well, about 4 or 5 minutes per side.

 - Remove from heat and place the meat in a large pot with the chopped onion, salt, pepper and enough water to cover.
 Bring to a boil, then reduce heat to low, cover and simmer 1 to 1 1/2 hours, or until meat is very tender.

 - Remove the meat from the pot and set aside to cool, reserving the broth.
 When cool, shred the meat with your fingers or two forks.

 - Reheat the skillet, adding more oil if necessary.
 Add the finely chopped onion, peppers and garlic and sauté until the onions are translucent.

 - Stir in the shredded meat, chopped tomatoes, salt and pepper.
 Add a little of the reserved broth to moisten and simmer for about 15 to 20 minutes.

 - Serve with black beans, white rice a couple of fried plantains.

-- Pabellón a Caballo: serve with a fried egg on top.
+- Pabellón a Caballo: Serve with a fried egg on top.

 - During Lent, when eating meat is avoided, pabellón criollo is sometimes made with fish, caiman or even capybara (chigüire), a large rodent that has been classified by the Catholic Church as a fish.

-- A little cuminseed can be added to the sautéing onions and peppers if you like.
+- A little cumin seed can be added to the sauteing onions and peppers if you like.